-David Gold and David Sullivan have revealed the Championship club attempted to bring in the Spaniard on loan as well as being knocked back after enquiries for the Argentine
+West Ham owners David Gold and David Sullivan have confirmed that the club failed in a January bid to sign Fernando Torres on loan from Chelsea, as well as falling short after three separate enquiries for Carlos Tevez.

 The Spain striker, who has scored just four goals this season, was a target for the Championship club in the winter transfer window, although the Hammers were knocked back following an approach for the former Atletico Madrid striker.